AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 :ref:`Gnattest_Gnatfuzz`.

-Test input generation and execution is supported on native platforms, as well as cross bareboard targets, provided that the Ada runtime is of an embedded profile.
+Test input generation and execution is supported on native platforms, as well as cross bareboard targets provided that the Ada runtime is of an embedded profile.
 Test input generation for target with only light or light tasking profiles is not supported.